richardse08/richardse08.github.io/README.md

-# live-portfolio
-Portfolio of work
+# Portfolio of work

-// The goal of this project is to display my background and experience...

-// ...all while looking like a Mac OS laptop.
+// Input your guest username and hit enter to see links to my projects and social media accounts!